Whirlpool® Washer and Dryer in a laundry room

-Reducing your carbon footprint on laundry day can be helpful to both the environment and your wallet, and incorporating sustainable practices may help you save on energy costs over time.
-Use this guide to explore eco-friendly laundry tips to help make your laundry routine a little greener.
+Reducing your carbon footprint on laundry day can be helpful to both the environment and your wallet, and incorporating sustainable laundry habits may help you save on energy costs over time.
+This guide covers practical tips, eco-friendly product choices and modern appliance features designed to support these practices.
+Use these insights to explore how small shifts in your routine can help.

 Making a few simple changes to your laundry routine can help you care for your family and the environment.
 Explore the following eco-friendly laundry practices to get started on your sustainability journey.